The Beginnings of Inequality.

 A similar logic stands behind the idea of religious sacrifice in general.
 In this idea, a reciprocal relationship is instead established between the tribe and its deities or ancestors.
 Reciprocity means that the deity will “pay back” the sacrifice.
 Appeals were made to the ancestors to intercede on your behalf with the gods who presided over nature.
 Without science, this was the only method early humans saw to exercise any control over the vagaries of life.

 I’ll note at this point that food-sharing feasts and reciprocal gift exchange both contribute to what I called the “feasting theory” of inequality’s origins.
-In superabundant conditions, aggrandizers (those especially attuned to status) promote surplus production through carrots and sticks (mostly carrots), and then use the resulting surpluses during feasts to generate material inequalities using debt and interest, which they then convert into status inequalities.
+In superabundant conditions, aggrandizers (those especially attuned to status) promote surplus production through “carrot and stick” methods (mostly carrots), and then use the resulting surpluses during public feasts to generate material inequalities by using debt and interest, which they then convert into permanent status inequalities.
 To recap: